Nick Stavinoha: Early life

 He is one of the few players in college baseball to participate in both the JUCO World Series in Grand Junction, Colorado (twice) and also at the NCAA D1 World Series in Omaha, Nebraska.

 Professional career

+St. Louis Cardinals

 Stavinoha was drafted by the Houston Astros in 2002, but did not sign.
-He was drafted again by the Cardinals in 2005 and signed.
+He was drafted again by the St. Louis Cardinals in the 7th round, with the 230th overall selection, of 2005 Major League Baseball draft, and signed.